 Only the Acropolis of Athens has more tourists each year.
 It is a crowded site and so it is much better to arrive at the very beginning or end of the day to avoid the crush.

-ADMISSION TICKET COSTS: 16 Euros or 20 Euros on a combined ticket with the local museum.
+16 Euros or 20 Euros on a combined ticket with the local museum.
 Queues can be very long at the ticket office, so skip the line and purchase your electronic ticket online here.
-Or, opt for a skip the line electronic ticket that includes the Archaeological museum here.
+Or, opt for a skip-the-line electronic ticket that includes the Archaeological museum here.

-TOUR COSTS: A 90-minute tour of the site (limited to groups of five) is available from 250 Euros.
+A 90-minute tour of the site (limited to groups of five) is available for 250 Euros.
 Check out the prices and availability of the best tours available on this page.

-MUST-SEE: Tours end at the Archaeological Museum of Heraklion, a delight for visitors and one of the best museums in Crete, with artifacts and discoveries on exhibit that range back over 5,000 years.
+Tours end at the Archaeological Museum of Heraklion, a delight for visitors and one of the best Knosos attractions.
+It is one of the best museums in Greece, with artifacts and discoveries on exhibit that range back over 5,000 years.

 It’s a must-see destination so try hard to fit it in at the end of your visit!